Other SE Training Opportunities:

 What will happen to my check when I go to work?
 Will I lose my Medicaid?
 These are common questions that require clear answers.
 This day of training will provide basic information on the impact of wages on benefits including: • How people are determined to be eligible for social security benefits, • Differences in SSI and SSDI, • SSI and SSDI work incentives and the very different ways that wages impact these benefits, • How wages impact Medicaid (for SSI recipients), • Determining Medicaid “client liability, share of cost” for people served by SCL programs, and more.
 Bring your calculator!

-The 2018 SE Leadership Series is designed for people wanting to develop high quality supported employment services by learning and applying the latest and best approaches known for supporting people with disabilities getting good jobs.
-It features 12 days of advanced professional development offering the same topics provided in prior years: Part 1 – Social Role Valorization Theory (SRV) & SE, Part 2 – Systematic Instruction, Part 3 – Discovery, and Part 4 – Job Development.
+The 2019 SE Leadership Series is designed for people wanting to develop high quality supported employment services.
+It features 12 days of advanced professional development: Part 1 – SRV as a Theory of Practice for Developing High Quality Employment Services, Part 2 – Systematic Instruction, Part 3 – Discovery, and Part 4 – Job Development.
 The demonstration of high quality supported employment services is essential in Kentucky and nationally.
 Our Leadership Series is dedicated to this cause — offering experiential opportunities for learning and applying the latest and best employment approaches.
 We’ll explore what to do and how to proceed, and most important WHY.

 Three certifications will be offered – We’re continuing our arrangement with Marc Gold & Associates by offering three certifications: 1-Systematic Instruction, 2-Discovery, and 3-Job Development.